Nike vs Jordan sizing - How do the shoes compare?

 Credit: Nike

 Based on our experience, most models of Jordan sneakers are roughly the same width, most likely due to the brand's roots in basketball.
-That said, we'd say you're more likely to find narrower-fitting shoes from Nike than Jordan, so make sure you bare that in mind when browsing the best Air Jordans for your next sneaker purchase.
+That said, we'd say you're more likely to find narrower-fitting shoes from Nike than Jordan, so make sure you bear that in mind when browsing the best Air Jordans for your next sneaker purchase.

 And with that, we wrap up our comparison of Nike vs Jordan sizing.
 But hey, if you're still feeling lost and uncertain about which size to go with, here's a tip: hit up your local sneaker store and get up close and personal with a couple of pairs.
 Trust me, there's no better way to figure out which Nike or Jordan shoes will treat your feet just right than trying them on for yourself!